TV Globo DF: Technical information

 The station officially started its digital transmissions on April 22, 2009, during DFTV's 2nd edition.
 On December 2, 2013, the station's news programs began to be produced in high definition, alongside the network's news programming.

 Based on the federal decree for the transition of Brazilian TV stations from analogue to digital signals, TV Globo Brasília, as well as other stations in the city of Brasília and the surrounding Federal District, ceased broadcasting on VHF channel 10 on 17 November 2016, following the official ANATEL timeline.
 The station's signal was interrupted at 11:59 pm during the broadcast of Adnight, being replaced by a notice from MCTIC and ANATEL about the switch-off.

+On 14 April 2026, TV Globo DF started broadcasting on the TV 3.0 test transmitter in Brasília, alongside other stations available locally.

 Programming

 The broadcaster participates live on national television with articles and comments about politics on television news, and also produces local programs.